DrugBud-Suite/CADD_Vault/docs/index.md

 Number of publications: 951
 Number of code repositories: 805
-Number of webserver links: 122- Machine Learning Applications in Drug Design
+Number of webserver links: 122- Datasets for Drug Design
-- Fragment-Based Drug Design (FBDD)
-- Datasets for Drug Design

 ## How to Use the Vault